YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 			     ]))
 ```

-Following the notation of the paper, we denote the vector representation of the question by u<sup>Q</sup> and the representation of the passage by u<sup>P</sup> (Q corresponds to question and P corresponds to passage).
+Following the notation of the paper, we denote the vector representation of the question by u<sup>Q</sup> and the representation of the passage by u<sup>P</sup> (Q corresponds to the question and P corresponds to the passage).

-Having the preprocessed question ``Q`` and passage ``P`` we first apply Masking on each one and then encode each of them with 3 consecutive bidirectional GRU cells.
+Having the preprocessed question ``Q`` and the passage ``P`` we first apply Masking on each one and then encode each of them with 3 consecutive bidirectional GRU layers.

 [Code on GitHub](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L81)
 ```python